What is the Gilman International Scholarship Program?

 - I am a U.S. citizen.

-- I am a GVSU undergraduate in good standing (not on probation).
-Summer Applicants can walk at April graduation but their degree cannot be conferred until after they complete their study abroad program.
+- I am a GVSU undergraduate in good standing (not on probation; with no conduct violations).
+Spring/Summer Applicants can walk at April graduation but their degree cannot be conferred until after they complete their study abroad program.

 - I am eligible for the Pell Grant.
 Not sure?
 Ask GVSU Financial Aid Office.

 OR — dependent child of an active duty military member(s) during the time of application.
-Must be in one of the following branches: Air Force, Army, Marine Corps, Navy, or Coast Guard.
-You must be receiving any type of Title IV federal financial aid, and meet all other Gilman eligibility.
-This will make you eligible for the Gilman-McCain Scholarship— but it is the SAME GILMAN APPLICATION.
+Parent/guardian must serve in the Air Force, Army, Marine Corps, Navy, or Coast Guard.
+Applicant must currently receive any type of Title IV federal financial aid.
+Study abroad program must meet all other Gilman eligibility.
+The Gilman-McCain Scholarship uses the same application as the Gilman Scholarship.

 - I am planning to study/intern abroad for at least 21 days.